Salary Negotiations In a Jobvite survey, 2287 adult workers were ... | Channels for Pearson+

 1

-Identify the total number of adult workers who negotiated salary.
-This is given as 2287 in the problem.
+Step 1: Identify the total number of respondents surveyed, which is given as 2287.

-Determine the percentage of those who received higher pay after negotiating.
-This is given as 84%, which can be expressed as a decimal: 0.84.
+Step 2: Recognize that the percentage of respondents who negotiated salary is provided as 29%.
+Convert this percentage into a decimal by dividing by 100, resulting in 0.29.

-Perform the multiplication to calculate the number of workers who received higher pay.
-This will give you the final result.
+Step 4: Perform the multiplication operation to calculate the result.
+This will give the number of respondents who negotiated salary.

+Step 5: Interpret the result in the context of the problem, ensuring the number is rounded appropriately if necessary (e.g., to the nearest whole number, since respondents are discrete individuals).

 Verified video answer for a similar problem: